Category: News

 About Canada’s Ocean Supercluster

 Canada’s Ocean Supercluster accelerates the development and commercialization of made-in-Canada ocean solutions in energy transition, food security, future of transport, and climate change while also growing more companies, creating more jobs, and attracting ocean talent.
 As Canada’s national ocean cluster, the OSC is a convenor of members, partners, and networks and a catalyst for transformative growth that helps build the robust ecosystem needed to help realize Ambition 2035 – a 5X growth potential in ocean in Canada by 2035.
-To date, the OSC has approved more than 140 projects valued at more than $500 million, which will deliver more than 300 new made-in-Canada ocean products, processes, and services to sell to the world.
+To date, the OSC has approved about 150 projects valued at more than $500 million, which will deliver more than 300 new made-in-Canada ocean products, processes, and services to sell to the world.
+Every dollar invested in Ocean Supercluster projects generates more than five times its value in GDP contribution, with the following economic benefits to Canada as of March 2025:

 Quotes

-Canada’s Ocean Supercluster Announces $1.9M Scaling-up Alternative Seafood Manufacturing Project
+Canada’s Ocean Supercluster Announces $6.5M Dual-Use WhisperLoop Project

 FOR IMMEDIATE RELEASE

-The project is led by Halifax, NS-based Profillet, in partnership with Ardra Inc. in Toronto, ON, Mara Renewables in Dartmouth, NS, and RONDO North America in Moonachie, New Jersey, USA.
-With a total project value of $1.9M, Canada’s Ocean Supercluster is investing $750,000, with the balance of funding coming from project partners.
+The project is led by Collingwood, ON-based Sensor Technology in partnership with Turbulent Research in Halifax, NS, Mostar Labs in Victoria, BC, and Opti9 Technologies in Ottawa, ON.
+With a total project value of $6.5 million, Canada’s Ocean Supercluster is investing $2.5 million, with the balance of funding coming from project partners.

 -30-